Cathedral Parish Annual Meeting 2026

 The Very Reverend Anne M. Maxwell

-Recognition of Outgoing Junior Warden
+Recognition of Outgoing Senior Warden

 The Very Reverend Anne M. Maxwell